The history of the Iron Skillet

 But in this series, victories haven’t always been so easy.
 SMU and TCU often destroyed the other’s bid for a perfect season.
 In 1929, the first time TCU was conference champions in the Southwest Conference, the Frogs were undefeated, except for a 7-7 tie with the Ponies the last game of the season.
 In 1935, again, TCU was undefeated, as was SMU, when they battled in the "Game of the Century."
 SMU won and went on to the Rose Bowl, where it lost to Stanford.
 The Frogs were sent to the Sugar Bowl and beat more highly regarded Carnegie Tech.

 Both teams claim national championships that year.
 The Frogs were recognized by the more respected Williamson rating system as the nation's top team.
-The Mustangs were picked No. 1 in the Dickinson and Houlgate polls.
+The Mustangs were picked No. 1 in the two polls -- Dickinson and Houlgate.

 The Iron Skillet had not yet been conceived, but the rivalry between the two schools was brewing.